Symoon07/socet-intro/systems/lab1/README.md

 There are many software tests you can run by navigating to the `sw-tests` directory, building them with CMake, and copying the resulting `.bin` files to the proper location.

 ### Step 2: ASM
-For this step, create a new file named `lab3_2.S` *in the sw-tests folder* of AFTx07.
-This file will be picked up by CMake, and built/linked with the proper support code to let you do things like printing values.

-First, copy the following code into your assembly file (fill in your name, or whatever you want to say, in the TODO section)
+The file "step2.S" contains the code listed below.
+Open it up and fill in the "TODO" part with whatever message you want to write.
 ```asm
 .extern print # declare external symbol to be resolved at link time